henrikingo/solon-voting/README.md

 ### Install Liquid Feedback

 You need a working Liquid Feedback installation to use Solon.
 Not only that, but you need a patched version of Liquid Feedback Core.
-Let's start with that:
+Let's start with that.

+We have tested the following versions of Liquid Feedback components:

+LiquidFeedback Frontend  2.0.1
+LiquidFeedback Core      2.0.11
+WebMCP                   1.2.3
+Lua                      5.1
+PostgreSQL               8.4.12

+Note that the Solon patch for Liquid Feedback is specifically against v2.0.11 of LiquidFeedback Core, and the Frontend version must match the version of Core that you use.
+So for now those two must be exactly 2.0.11 and 2.0.1 respectively.

 0) Tip: Liquid Feedback supports Debian Squeeze.
 If you are on any other platform, it's probably worth taking that seriously: try using Vagrant or VirtualBox to